What is Big Data and What Does it Mean for Marketing?

 - Ubiquitous Infrastructure

-Although this report doesn’t directly identify big data as a trend, you can see big data written all over it.
-Here are a few excerpts from the report to clarify the current state of big data:
+Although this report doesn’t directly identify as a trend, you can see big data written all over it.
+Here are a few excerpts from the report to clarify the current state:

 - “On the home front, connected homes will interlink devices, sensors, tools and platforms that learn from how humans use their house.
 Increasingly intelligent systems allow for contextualized and personalized experiences.”